kbventures/next-i18next-blog/blog.md

 To access nested content in the translation file we simply access them as normal attributes from an object:

-"footer.copywright" using the `t` translation function to access nested attributes in our translation files.
+"footer.copywright" uses the `t` translation function to access nested attributes in our translation files.

 Modify components/NestedDirectory/index.tsx: